 The Association considers growth one of its key objectives and is tracked by increases in gross premium which reflect entered values of ships as well as the number of ships.
-Gross premium has reduced slightly due to the decrease in voyages made to Additional Premium areas but offset by increased ship values.
-This year has been marked by stability of membership both in terms of number of ships and total entered value.
+Gross premium has reduced slightly due to the decrease in voyages made to Additional Premium areas but has been offset by increased ship values.
+This year saw a reduction in the number of ships and total entered value due to the decision to stop underwriting certain specialist ship types.